HPCAI-lab/chia-agentic-memscale/README.md

 The native GCP backend has been validated on a standalone VM.
 It uses NWChem 7.0.2 rather than the Perlmutter container's 7.2.0; compare configurations within each environment, not absolute throughput across platforms.
 The exact constrained-install recipe added after the runs has not yet been revalidated on a second clean VM.

-## Proposed compute budget

-The project proposal requests **$1,500 in short-term compute funding** for cloud VMs and Gemini API usage supporting repeated NWChem experiments, CHIA/MCP services, and Ray workers.
-This is a requested budget, not measured expenditure or a provider price quote.
-CHIA, Ray, NWChem, and the existing implementation will be reused.
-Actual usage and costs remain to be recorded during the expanded evaluation.